 - (i) The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors, Independent Directors including a Woman Independent Director.
-No changes in the composition of the Board of Directors took place during the period under review. - Adequate notice was given to all Directors to schedule Board Meetings; agenda and detailed notes on agenda were sent at least seven days in advance and a system exists for seeking and obtaining further information and clarifications on agenda items before the meeting and for meaningful participation at the meeting; - (iii) All the Decisions at the Board Meetings were taken unanimously.

-I further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.

-I further report that during the financial year under review, following events/actions having a major bearing on the Company's affairs in pursuance of the above referred Laws, Rules, Regulations, Guidelines, Standards, etc., have occurred:
+No changes in the composition of the Board of Directors took place during the period under review. - (ii) Adequate notice was given to all Directors to schedule Board Meetings; agenda and detailed notes on agenda were sent at least seven days in advance and a system exists for seeking and obtaining further information and clarifications on agenda items before the meeting and for meaningful participation at the meeting; - (iii) All the Decisions at the Board Meetings were taken unanimously. - I further report that that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines. - I further report that during the financial year under review, following events/actions having a major bearing on the Company's affairs in pursuance of the above referred Laws, Rules, Regulations, Guidelines, Standards, etc., have occurred: - (i) The Company has taken approval of shareholders under section 180(1)(c) of the Companies Act, 2013 in Annual General Meeting held on 23.09.2021 for borrowing any sum or sums of money from time-to-time, from banks, financial institutions, bodies corporate, firms or such other persons whether in India or abroad and by issue of convertible/non-convertible securities (including fully/partly/optionally convertible debentures and/or non-convertible debentures with or without detachable or non-detachable warrants not exceeding the sum of Rs.
+1000 Crores at any point of time AND under section 180(1)(a) of the Companies Act, 2013 to sell, lease or otherwise dispose of and/or create such mortgages and/or charges in addition to the existing mortgages, charges, hypothecations and other encumbrances, if any, created/ to be created by the Company not exceeding the sum of Rs.
+1000 Crores at any point of time. - (ii) The Company has taken approval of shareholders under section Sections 42, 71 and other applicable provisions, if any, of the Companies Act, 2013 in Annual General Meeting held on 23.09.2021 to create, offer, issue and allot (including with provisions for reservation on firm and/or competitive basis, of such part of issue and for such categories of persons including employees of the Company as may be permitted) non-convertible debentures with or without warrants, fully convertible debentures and/or optionally convertible debentures or any other financial instruments convertible into or linked to equity shares of the Company.

-- (i) As per the requirement of Section 135 of the Companies Act 2013, the Company was required to spend at least two percent of its average net profits for the three immediately preceding financial years, towards its Corporate Social Responsibility expenditure.
-During the year till 31 March 2021, the Company has spent Rs.
-54.64 lacs out of Rs.
-189.03 lacs due and amount unspent for the current year is Rs.
-134.39 lacs.
-The Company has taken requisite steps to deposit the Unspent CSR amount under the provisions of Section 135 of the Companies Act, 2013 and Rules framed thereunder. - (ii) During the audit period, the Company has taken approval of shareholders in Extra ordinary General Meeting held on 10.06.2020 for sub-division of each equity share having nominal value of Rs.10/- (Rupees Ten Only) into 10 (Ten) equity shares having nominal value of Re.
-1/- (Rupee One Only) each fully paid-up and consequential changes in the Authorised Share Capital of the Company.
-The necessary intimation has been to the relevant Statutory Authorities to this effect.
-The record date for aforesaid sub-division was fixed as 15.07.2020 - (iii) During the audit period, the Company has taken approval of shareholders in its meeting held on 07.08.2020 delegating the powers to the Board of Directors under section 177, 185, 186 and 188 of the Companies Act, 2013 for the related party transactions with Kapedome Enterprises Limited for supply of chemicals and materials for an amount not exceeding Rs.
-75 crores (Rupees Seventy Five Crore only) in a financial year.